surroundaustralia/dcat2-null-profile/README.md

 # DCAT2 Null Profile
 This is a *profile* of the [Data Catalog Vocabulary (DCAT) - Version 2](https://www.w3.org/TR/vocab-dcat/) implemented by [SURROUND Australia](https://surroundaustralia.com) to allow for the validation of datasets according to DCAT2.

-By *profile*, what is meant here is "A specification that constrains, extends, combines, or provides guidance or explanation about the usage of other specifications." (from [PROF](https://www.w3.org/TR/dx-prof/#definitions)) and, here the *other specification* is SKOS.
+By *profile*, what is meant here is "A specification that constrains, extends, combines, or provides guidance or explanation about the usage of other specifications." (from [PROF](https://www.w3.org/TR/dx-prof/#definitions)) and, here the *other specification* is DCAT2.

 This profile implements no constraints, extensions or combinations on top of DCAT2 this it is a "null" profile whose only purpose is to provide a machine-readable validator for DCAT2 data.